Aug 5, 2022

-You may be required to have a home inspection completed to obtain your homeowner's coverage in some situations.
+In some situations, you may be required to complete a home inspection to obtain your homeowner's coverage.
 If you are buying an older home, or your current one has not been checked in over 20 years, and you’re planning for renovations, you should consider an inspection.

 Here’s what you need to know about why inspections can be required and how to find a reputable inspector for your home.